MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/debugger/webstorage-in-debugger.md

 ---
 description: Learn how to use the Debugger tool to view cookies and session/local storage data.
-title: F12 devtools guide: Webstorage in debugger - Microsoft Edge Development
+title: F12 devtools guide - Webstorage in debugger - Microsoft Edge Development
 author: erikadoyle
 ---